Mik-S-UMS/Aquila-board/README.md

-Aquila main board v1.0.3 reverse engineered
+Aquila main board FFP0173_Aquila_Main_Board_V1.0.3 reverse engineered.

 This board has the H32 chip but I suspect it will be almost identical for the GD32 and N32 chips with the exception of the reserved extruder sensor port and a few minor layout changes.